Stuycs-K/final-project-4-hassan-tahmim-teboul-daniel/README.md

 Our model follows house rules.

 ## Instructions
 Our project has a lot of images, but they're all in their own folder in the UNO directory.
+Our screen size is 1600 * 1000.

 To play a card, click on it when the star is near you and it is shown to be playable.
 The star indicates which players turn it is.
 When playing a 0, all players swap cards with the player on their left or right based on the direction of the game, indicated by the arrows.
 When playing a 7, the player will swap hands with whoever has the smallest hand.
 To draw a card, click on the deck in the bottom right.
 When no cards are able to be played, 2 Arrows indicate the deck.

-# Shortcuts
+### Shortcuts
 To end the game instantly, press K. Press K again when prompted to restart the game.

-# Bugs
+### Bugs
 So far, the only bug we've found is that when using K to end an already restarted game, it crashes.